jackvice/lstm_explore/README.md

 ![image](https://user-images.githubusercontent.com/4203994/195624929-d562f43e-faee-4cef-8f34-11f428c8f094.png)

 ## Getting Started
-In addition to the requirements.txt, this experiment requires ROS(Kinetic) and Gazebo installation.
+In addition to the requirements.txt, this experiment requires ROS(Noetic) and Gazebo installation.
 This configuration was tested on Ubuntu 20.04 with two Nvidia GPU's and CUDA 11.2.
 The ROS_files directory contains the Gazebo map as well as Turtlebot configuration files.  lstmAE.py is the primary convolutional LSTM exploration method with vae.py being the variational autoencoder method for comparison.

 ### Install ROS Noetic with Gazebo
 https://wiki.ros.org/noetic/Installation/Ubuntu